 However the exact location and number of overnight stays also has a big impact.
 For example, if you would like to stay 1 or 2 nights in the Little Karoo area, then 2 to 3 nights in Knysna gives you a central location to explore.
 Similarly 1 to 2 nights in George or Wilderness on the western side of the Garden Route is well-paired with 2 to 3 nights in Plettenberg Bay or The Crags, which are more on the Eastern side.

 If you’d prefer a holiday ‘far from the madding crowd’ then we recommend staying outside of either of these towns during the Festive season of late December to early January.
 It’s very busy then as it’s the summer school holidays in South Africa.
 Later in January through to late March give equally lovely weather with fewer people!

-If you are still unsure about Knysna vs Plettenberg Bay and would more personalised advice, contact us and we’ll do all the planning for you!
+If you are still unsure about Knysna vs Plettenberg Bay and would more personal advice, contact us and we’ll do all the planning for you!

 More about Cedarberg Africa